-The claw-back clause, (i.e. the restitution of all or part of the variable remuneration) can be activated with reference to the overall variable remuneration already paid, awarded for the performance period which the "violation" is referred to, without prejudice to more restrictive local laws or provisions and as legally enforceable.
+The claw-back clause (i.e. the restitution of all or part of the variable remuneration) can be activated with reference to the overall variable remuneration already paid, awarded for the performance period which the "violation" is referred to, without prejudice to more restrictive local laws or provisions and as legally enforceable.

-The claw-back clause can be activated for a period up to 5 years after each tranche (upfront or deferred) has become available to the beneficiary (that means, after deferrals and/or applicable retention periods), even after the termination of the employment relationship and/or of the role and takes into account legal, pension and tax aspects and the time limits provided by law and practices locally applicable.
+The claw-back clause can be activated for a period up to 5 years after each tranche (upfront or deferred) has become available to the beneficiary (that means after deferrals and/or applicable retention periods), even after the termination of the employment relationship and/or of the role and takes into account legal, pension and tax aspects and the time limits provided by law and practices locally applicable.

-Malus and claw-back can be activated upon the assessment of certain behaviors within the referred period, which starts with the performance period and ends with the tranche becoming available to the beneficiary (that means, after deferrals and/or applicable retention periods), in case the staff:
+Malus and claw-back can be activated upon the assessment of certain behaviors within the referred period, which starts with the performance period and ends with the tranche becoming available to the beneficiary (that means after deferrals and/or applicable retention periods), in case the staff:

-- has adopted conduct that does not comply with legal, regulatory or statutory provisions or with codes of ethics or conduct applicable to the bank, which resulted in a significant loss for the bank or for customers; - has displayed further conduct that does not comply with legal, regulatory or statutory provisions or with codes of ethics or conduct applicable to the bank, in the cases envisaged by the latter; - has contributed with fraudulent behavior or gross negligence to incurring significant financial losses, or by his conduct had a negative impact on the risk profile or on other regulatory requirements at Bank or FinecoBank Group level; - has engaged in misconduct and/or fails to take expected actions which contributed to significant reputational harm to the Bank or the FinecoBank Group, or which were subject to disciplinary measures by the Authority; - is the subject of disciplinary measures and initiatives envisaged in respect of fraudulent behavior or characterized by gross negligence during the reference period; - has infringed the requirements set out by articles 26 TUB and 53 TUB, where applicable, or the obligations regarding remuneration and incentives.
+- has adopted conduct that does not comply with legal, regulatory or statutory provisions or with codes of ethics or conduct applicable to the bank, which resulted in a significant loss for the bank or for its customers; - has displayed further conduct that does not comply with legal, regulatory or statutory provisions or with codes of ethics or conduct applicable to the bank, in the cases envisaged by the latter; for example, any violations of the regulatory provisions on banking transparency and fairness of relations between intermediaries and customers under, among others, MIFID regulations, as well as those on anti-money laundering, are relevant; - has contributed with fraudulent behavior or gross negligence to incurring significant financial losses, or by his conduct had a negative impact on the risk profile or on other regulatory requirements at Bank or FinecoBank Group level; - has engaged in misconduct and/or fails to take expected actions which contributed to significant reputational harm to the Bank or the FinecoBank Group, or which were subject to disciplinary measures by the Authority; - is the subject of disciplinary measures and initiatives envisaged in respect of fraudulent behavior or characterized by gross negligence during the reference period; - has infringed the requirements set out by articles 26 TUB and 53 TUB, where applicable, or the obligations regarding remuneration and incentives.